ibexa/documentation-developer/docs/api/rest_api_usage.md

 ### Request headers

-There are HTTP headers to specify a REST request:
+You can use the following HTTP headers with a REST request:

 - [`Accept`](https://tools.ietf.org/html/rfc2616#section-14.1) describing the desired response type and format;
 - [`Content-Type`](https://toos.ietf.org/html/rfc2616#section-14.17) describing the payload type and format;